Prompt Asks for "Best" Without Defining a Decision Rule

 • A teammate following the same rubric reaches the same conclusion.

-• The decision is defensible in writing.
+• The decision is defensible in writing without re-asking the model.

 If it still fails